Filing taxes when you’re self-employed is tough.

 “One bad month at the end of the year can make all previous deposits ‘excess contributions,’” explains Nisall.

-As a first step, figure out how much you contributed to your SEP IRA in 2017.
+As a first step, figure out how much you contributed to your SEP IRA.
 Hopefully you’ve been keeping good records!

 Then, enter your information on the worksheet found on page 22 of Pub 560.
 This worksheet will help you figure out the maximum amount that you’re allowed to deduct.
 Once you have completed the worksheet, you’ll enter your deduction on your 1040, which helps lower your taxable income.